-With volunteers from all over the neighborhood, Hampden hosts a weekly food pantry on Wednesday mornings, 9am-12pm, to help feed hungry families.
-In the months of July and August, the hours of the pantry span 9am-11am.
+With volunteers from all over the neighborhood, Hampden UMC hosts a weekly food pantry on Wednesday mornings from 9am-11am to help feed hungry families.
+We also invite you to visit our Thrift Store Wednesday mornings during Food Pantry hours.

 Families at Hampden